Liz Stefanics: State Senate

 In 1992, Stefanics ran for the New Mexico Senate in the 39th district, a mostly rural district covering parts of six counties in northern New Mexico.
 She won the seat and took office in January 1993.
 During her four years in the senate, she co-chaired the Health and Human Services Interim Committee.

 In her race for re-election in 1996, she faced a primary challenge from Phil Griego, a former member of Santa Fe City Council.
 She lost the primary election by a margin of 54 votes and Griego went on to win the seat.

 In 1998, she ran for a seat on the newly created Public Regulation Commission from the 3rd district.
-In the primary election held on June 2, 1998 she faced fellow Democrat Jerome Block.
+In the primary election held on June 2, 1998, she faced fellow Democrat Jerome Block.
 The race was extremely close and Stefanics originally appeared to have won but final results, which included a number of originally uncounted ballots from Rio Arriba County, showed Block winning by approximately 0.2%.
 He went on to win the general election handily.

 In 2000, she mounted a rematch against Griego, aiming to win back the seat she'd previously held in the state senate.
 She lost the primary by 53% to 47%.

 Nearly 15 years after losing to Greigo, Stefanics announced in September 2015 that she would run again for the state senate in the 39th district.

+During the 2025 legislative session, Stefanics served as the chair of the Senate Conservation committee.